Read in 4 minutes

 sudo apt install phpmyadmin

-The installer will ask you choose the web server that should be automatically configured to run phpMyAdmin, choose apache by pressing
+The installer will prompt you to choose the web server that should be automatically configured to run phpMyAdmin, choose apache by pressing

 Next, you will be asked whether to use